cadamsdotcom/ai-for-lawyers-resources/README.md

 ## How to get started:
 1. As in the instructions above, import [Explainer GPT Notifier.json](https://github.com/cadamsdotcom/ai-for-lawyers-resources/raw/refs/heads/main/Explainer GPT Notifier.json)
 2. Fix the webhook and Gmail connections.
-3. Enable the workflow so it can be called from the Custom GPT.
+3. Enable the workflow so it can be called by the Custom GPT.
 4. Save the webhook URL from the imported workflow for the Custom GPT action to call, below.
 5. Create your Custom GPT:
     1. Name: **[CLIENT NAME] Explainer GPT by [YOUR FIRM NAME]** (eg. **John Appleseed Explainer GPT By ExampleFirm**)